 6. My Notary Public Commission was extended, but I have received a new commission package, what do I do?

 Reappointing notaries public who have received a new commission package must file their oath of office and surety bond with the county clerk’s office within 30 days of the beginning of the term.
-Once the oath of office and surety bond have been filed, the commission extended by Executive Order N-63-20 is no longer active.
+Once the oath of office and surety bond have been filed, the commission extended by Executive Order N-63-20 and Executive Order N-71-20 is no longer active.

 1. Is the Secretary of State still processing Business Entities filings and records requests?